 There will also be certain instances where a home is exempt from having a Home Energy Score, including foreclosures, condemned or uninhabitable properties.
 To obtain an exemption, please submit an application to the City for consideration.

 In addition, new, not previously occupied homes that are part of the Energy Trust of Oregon New Homes program and have an Energy Performance Score can obtain a waiver from the Home Energy Score requirement through the end of 2019.
 To obtain a waiver, please submit an application to the City for consideration.

 STEP 3: New homes

 New Homes, homes under construction or pre-construction homes on the market for sale are NOT exempt from the Home Energy Score requirement.

 Pre-construction homes can be scored by Assessors using floor plans and data collected from the builder.
 Pre-construction Certified Assessors have received special training to conduct these assessments.
 These Assessors will appear on the Pre-construction Certified Assessor list above the list of all authorized Home Energy Assessors.

-If a high performance home is part of the Energy Trust of Oregon New Homes program and is receiving an Energy Performance Score, the builder can apply for a waiver to continue the use of the existing process until the end of 2019.
+If a high performance home has an Energy Trust of Oregon EPS, the builder can apply for a waiver to continue the use of the existing process until the end of 2019.